pascalwhoop/masterthesis/notes/Discussion_prof.md

 **I propose, based on human and animal behavior, to explore another form of learning: Social learning**

 - animals and humans alike learn a significant amount through “observational learning”
+- learning exhibits **network effects** such as parallel innovation, group creativity and teamwork
 - children and puppies use their parents, older siblings and other social group idols as guides and learn from their behavior
 	- if my larger brother burns his hands on the stove, I will not have to do the same mistake to learn it, but I can learn from him
 	- when learning gymnastics or football, watching others perform actions let’s us understand how to perform them ourselves instead of having to go through trial and error ourselves